Mohammad Taqi Khan Shirazi

-In January 1744, Taqi Khan rebelled against Nader Shah, who responded by besieging Shiraz, the provincial capital of Fars.
+In January 1744, due to a deteriorating relationship tailwinded by Nader's increased cruelty, despotism and domineering governmental practicdes, Taqi Khan rebelled against Nader Shah, who responded by besieging Shiraz, the provincial capital of Fars.
 After a four and half months, his troops captured Shiraz, subsequently plundering it.
 Taqi Khan was captured, and as punishment castrated and lost one of his eyes.
 Nader Shah ultimately spared him, and sent him to Kabul to serve as its governor.
-Taqi Khan helped Ahmad Shah to defect the Qizilbash when they Captured Kabul.
+Taqi Khan helped Ahmad Shah to defect the Qizilbash when they captured Kabul.